ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/001-welcome.md

 ## What can Ecamm Live do?

-Ecamm Live is a macOS app designed to give you tremendous control over live streaming, with special capabilities for Facebook Live, YouTube Live and Periscope.
-Ecamm Live can broadcast to any streaming service that uses *RTMP* technology.
-Compatible services including Twitch, restream.io, Wowza, and others.
+Ecamm Live is a macOS app designed to give you tremendous control over live streaming, with special capabilities for Facebook Live, YouTube Live, Periscope, Twitch, Restream.io and Switchboard Live.
+Ecamm Live can broadcast to any streaming service that uses *RTMP* streaming.

 Why would you choose to use a Mac app to live stream, when you can stream straight from your web browser, or mobile device?
 Because Ecamm Live gives you superpowers…
-* **Create Text and Graphics overlays** atop your broadcast, on-the-fly, or build them ahead of time.
+* **Add Text, image movie overlays** to your broadcast, on-the-fly, or build them ahead of time.
-* When broadcasting to Facebook Live, YouTube Live and Periscope, **view a live feed of your comments and reactions.**
+* When broadcasting to Facebook Live, YouTube Live, Periscope, and Twitch **view a live feed of your comments and reactions.**
 * **Add viewer comments to your broadcast.** Simply drag them onto the window and they appear automatically as overlays.
-* **Conduct live video interviews** with as many as 5 remote guests via Skype (requires Ecamm Call Recorder for Skype).
+* **Conduct live video interviews** with as many as 5 remote guests via Skype.
-* **Use external video sources.** including **HDMI** sources, and **Canon DSLRs**. **Switch easily between all video sources** with a click or keyboard shortcut.
+* **Use external video sources** including **HDMI** sources, **Canon DSLRs**, NDI inputs and more. **Switch easily between all video sources** with a click or keyboard shortcut.
 * **Share your screen:** put any window, app, or display from your Mac right into your stream.
 This also enables the use of presentation software, such as **Apple Keynote, or Microsoft PowerPoint.**
-* **Roll local video files** right into your broadcast.
+* **Roll pre-recorded video files** right into your broadcast.
-* **Create Picture-in-picture video** boxes on top of your stream.
+* **Add Picture-in-picture video** to your stream.
 * Set the shape of your stream: go wide, tall, or square.
 * Create Scenes, which are preset groups of almost any of the above features, which you can **trigger with a click or keyboard shortcut.**
 * Schedule Facebook and YouTube Live broadcasts from within the app.